mpaolino/sqlite-execute-module/README.md

 How to compile
 --------------

 Theres a Makefile, just run `make` it will generate the sqlite-execute-module.so.
 This is a shared library, if you want you can statically compile it, [DYOR](https://www.sqlite.org/loadext.html), it's easy.
+Theres a `test-command` script to load and execute an `ls` locally to test it.